Navigating the Legal Landscape of Rear End Collision Claims: How to Prove Fault?

 - Traffic Laws: Traffic laws are designed to prevent accidents, and if one driver violated these laws, they can be used to prove fault.
-For example, if the driver who caused the accident was texting while driving or driving under the influence of drugs or alcohol, this can be used to establish liability.
+For example, if the driver who caused the accident was texting while driving, driving under the influence of drugs or alcohol, or had a high blood alcohol concentration level, this can be used to establish liability.

 Challenges in Proving Fault

 While the factors listed above can be helpful in proving fault in rear end collision claims, there are also some challenges to consider.
 For example:

 In some cases, both drivers may share fault for the accident.
 This is known as comparative negligence.
 If a driver is found to be partially at fault for the accident, their compensation may be reduced by the percentage of fault assigned to them.

 Although the driver who strikes the other vehicle from behind is typically considered at fault, there are situations where this presumption can be rebutted.
 For example, if the driver in front suddenly slammed on their brakes without warning, they may be held partially or fully responsible for the accident.